-Landscaping Trees are used widely in gardens and parks and serve a number of purposes.
-Trees used for landscape design may be selected for the shade they provide, for the flowering attributes, for fall color for general shape and form and even for the color and texture of the bark of some tree.
-Landscaping trees serve many purposes including providing a sense of scale to landscape design.
+Trees used for landscape design may be selected for the shade they provide, for the flowering attributes, for fall colour for general shape and form and even for the colour and texture of the bark of some tree.

 Trees form the backbone of many garden designs, they are usually the largest component and can be expensive if you with to create an instant impression by planting established trees in a newly landscaped area.

-Selection of trees for landscaping will present a number of questions related to the purpose and function of the trees in the landscape
+Selection of trees for landscaping will present a number of questions related to the purpose and function of the trees in the landscape.

 • Ornamental and Flowering